People often ask what it costs the Directors to run Belize Bird Rescue. Here are our major, unavoidable daily expenses

 PUBLICITY, EDUCATION & ADMIN

-We produce a selection of educational materials, the majority about parrots and parrot care.
-We reprint as often as able and distribute at schools, visitor centres, restaurants, resorts, and any other appropriate public venues such as the annual Agricultural Show, and Forest & Fisheries Day.
+Our education programmes are on hold due to Covid, but we still produce a selection of educational materials, the majority about parrots and parrot care.
+We reprint as often as able and can distribute through appropriate public venues and outlets

 We assist the Forest Department with their outreach initiatives wherever possible, and conduct our own public awareness and education programmes.